Probability Distributions Introduction

 March 29, 2018

-The following lessons examine the PDFs for some ideal statistical distributions.
-For these distributions the PDF can be described as a continuous function of the amplitude, x, and plays a significant role understanding random vibration analysis.
+The following lessons examine the PDF for ideal statistical distributions.
+For these distributions, we can describe the PDF as a continuous function of the amplitude, x.
+It plays a significant role in understanding random vibration analysis.